The Anti-Hereditarian Shell Game: Blank Slate Addiction & GWAS Confusion

 The Step-Function vs. The Slope

 Environmentalists confuse a one-time Step Function for a continuous Slope.
+This is because they don’t understand the Law of Environmental Saturation.

-Law of Environmental Saturation: Environment isn’t a linear slope; it’s a concave curve.
+Environment isn’t a linear slope; it’s a concave curve.
 Remove catastrophic constraints (disease, malnutrition, toxins, illiteracy) and you get huge gains.
-After that, returns collapse.
-Past the saturation point, spending doesn’t manufacture geniuses — it mostly funds new stories for why the geniuses didn’t appear.

-Yes, when you move people from extreme deprivation to the U.S., you see an initial bump (e.g., IQ 70 → 85) as you optimize nutritional and educational effects.
+Sure when you move people from extreme deprivation to the U.S., you see an initial bump (e.g., IQ 70 → 85) as you optimize nutritional and educational effects.

-Yet the “LeBron James School” model assumes that if we just pour more money in, that line keeps going up to 100, then 110, then 120, etc.
+Yet the “LeBron James School” model assumes that if we just pour more money in, that line keeps going up to 100, then 110, then 120, etc. Reality: It doesn’t.

-Traits Beyond IQ (The “Hidden” Phenotype): Furthermore, “Assimilation” implies that only GDP matters.
-But populations differ in heritable traits beyond raw intelligence: clannishness (tribal norms vs. impersonal institutions), corruption propensity, time preference (delay gratification vs. life-for-today), and violence.
+But populations differ in heritable traits beyond raw intelligence: clannishness (tribal norms vs. impersonal institutions), corruption propensity, time preference (delay gratification vs. life-for-today), and violence propensity.

 These are not “software” patches you can overwrite with a civics class; they are part of the group’s evolutionary hardware.
-A high-IQ but highly clannish/corrupt group builds a fundamentally different society than a high-IQ, high-trust group.

 The “Magic Dirt” fallacy assumes people are interchangeable economic units.
 They are not.
 They are biological carriers of deep time.